Creating Enlarged Plans and Interior Elevations in Revit: A Step-by-Step Guide

 Learn More

-So remember, that is effectively the crop region that we're seeing on the overall floor plan.
-If I were to make the adjustments in either one, you're gonna see those impacts back and forth.
-So just something to keep in mind.
+Remember, that is effectively the crop region that we're seeing on the overall floor plan.
+If I were to make the adjustments in either one, you're going to see those impacts back and forth.
+Just something to keep in mind.

-It's not a huge deal, and it's not something that's gonna ruin your project, but it is something that can create a setback if you're not paying attention as you're going through it.
-So like I mentioned, we ended up with a new category here, floor plans, enlarged floor plans, and you can see we've got level one floor plan callout.
-And I'm gonna go ahead and rename that, and I'll call it level one enlarged lobby plan, because it's essentially our entire lobby for level one.
+It's not a huge deal, and it's not something that's going to ruin your project, but it is something that can create a setback if you're not paying attention as you're going through it.
+Like I mentioned, we ended up with a new category here—Floor Plans, Enlarged Floor Plans—and you can see we've got Level 1 Floor Plan Callout.
+I'm going to go ahead and rename that, and I'll call it Level 1 Enlarged Lobby Plan, because it's essentially our entire lobby for Level 1.

-And then we'll repeat that process, but we're gonna do the same thing on level two.
-And if you want to, we can go ahead and just copy this one to clipboard, and then we can go to our level two floor plan.
-And we can do paste align to current view, and it'll paste the same outline that we created on level one into the level two view.
+Then we'll repeat that process, but we're going to do the same thing on Level 2.
+If you want to, we can go ahead and just copy this one to clipboard, then go to our Level 2 Floor Plan.
+We can do Paste Aligned to Current View, and it'll paste the same outline that we created on Level 1 into the Level 2 view.

-And you can see right here, it created a floor plan for me.
-And notice it's not exactly where we want it to be, right?
-Well, that's okay, because I can take this one, and I can change the type to move it under enlarged floor plans.
-And then we would definitely want to be all over this and renaming this thing as soon as possible, because it's definitely not a level one plan, and we want to just clean up the text so it doesn't say enlarged lobby plan one.
+You can see right here, it created a floor plan for me.
+Notice it's not exactly where we want it to be, right?
+That's okay, because I can take this one and change the type to move it under Enlarged Floor Plans.
+Then we definitely want to be all over this and rename this thing as soon as possible, because it's definitely not a Level 1 plan, and we want to clean up the text so it doesn't say Enlarged Lobby Plan 1.

-That's an important thing to do, because you want to make sure that it's showing everything clearly and correctly.
-Now we've got our lobby plans for level one and level two, and these are going to be views that go onto our sheet A601.
-We can go into A601, and you're going to start to see a pattern here where we go in, and now we need to bring in our keynote legend.
+That's an important thing to do because you want to make sure that it's showing everything clearly and correctly.
+Now we've got our lobby plans for Level 1 and Level 2, and these are going to be views that go onto our sheet A601.
+We can go into A601, and you're going to start to see a pattern here where we go in, and now we need to bring in our Keynote Legend.

-So I can go to 602, which I know has the keynote legend, and I can copy it to clipboard, jump over to A601, and then I can say paste align to current view.
-And so now I have my keynote legend, which again gives us that consistent edge that we want to try to maintain.
-And so I can go into now my two plans that I created, starting with level one first, and I can place that on the view.
+So I can go to 602, which I know has the Keynote Legend, and I can copy it to clipboard, jump over to A601, and then I can say Paste Aligned to Current View.
+Now I have my Keynote Legend, which again gives us that consistent edge that we want to try to maintain.
+So I can go into my two plans that I created, starting with Level 1 first, and place that on the view.

-So I can set it to where I want, and everything looks good.
-It's the scale we want to use, the plan orientation, the view title is all pretty close to what we want, but just slight little modifications, because we can't just leave it as is, of course.
-And then for level two, I'll just drag that one over, and go ahead and do the same thing.
+I can set it to where I want, and everything looks good.
+It's the scale we want to use, the plan orientation, the view title is all pretty close to what we want—just slight little modifications, because we can't just leave it as is, of course.
+For Level 2, I'll just drag that one over and go ahead and do the same thing.

-Just make the small little tweaks to tidy things up a little bit so that we can have that information on the sheet.
-And now the bottom portion of the sheet is going to be interior elevations, and so I'm going to go ahead and just grab both of these and just nudge them up closer to the top, so that I do have enough room down here to put restroom interior elevations for both our men's and our women's restroom.
-So our next step is going to be to set up one of these to be kind of our default view template, create the view template and apply it, and then we're going to go ahead and create our interior elevations, and go through the process of adding the notes and dimensions and the sort of things we've been mentioning all along.
+Just make the small tweaks to tidy things up a little bit so that we can have that information on the sheet.
+Now the bottom portion of the sheet is going to be interior elevations, so I'm going to go ahead and just grab both of these and nudge them up closer to the top so that I have enough room down here to put restroom interior elevations for both our Men's and our Women's Restroom.
+Our next step is going to be to set up one of these to be our default view template, create the view template and apply it, and then we're going to go ahead and create our interior elevations and go through the process of adding the notes and dimensions and the sorts of things we've been mentioning all along.

 photo of Michael Wilson